Category guide

 A single GPU cloud still makes you live inside one provider's capacity, failure modes, and hardware choices.
 Orchestration adds a routing layer above that supply so jobs can move to the best-fit healthy capacity across sources.

-Does AI workload orchestration only matter for inference?
+Does AI workload execution only matter for inference?

 No. Inference is the fastest entry point, but the same control-plane logic matters for training and batch workloads whenever teams are balancing fit, cost, and reliability across GPUs.